kensixx/nuxt-color-mode-with-bulma/README.md

 1. Override some components like the Navbar, and so on
 1. Lastly, our dark mode implementation of the Bulma components when it is toggled on

-Next is to put the other supporting .scss files.
-You can get it here: <link>
+<br />Next is to put the other supporting .scss files.
+You can get it here: [https://github.com/kensixx/nuxt-color-mode-with-bulma/tree/main/assets/scss](https://github.com/kensixx/nuxt-color-mode-with-bulma/tree/main/assets/scss)

 <br />**I borrowed these .scss files on **[**admin-null-nuxt**](https://github.com/justboil/admin-null-nuxt)** Nuxt.js template (the free version one).**<br />
 <br />So we're done with the `.scss` files!
 What we need next is the actual toggling action of dark and light mode.<br />

+---

 <a name="iBmpt"></a>
 # Creating a Vue component that will serve as our light/dark toggle switch